breylaude/blog/_posts/2023-11-17-automotive-hacking-how-i-hacked-a-connected-car.md

 comments: true
 ---

-I managed to add some new modules/ECUs, and get this, my car just went along with it without batting an eye.
+I managed to add some new modules/ECUs, my car just went along with it without batting an eye.
 No security checks, no questions asked.
 Jazzing my own vehicle with some extra features.
-Sure, the module I added is from the same maker, but the wild part is, if someone's got the time, they could whip up their own module and sneak it up their ass, I mean car.
+Sure, the module I added is from the same maker, but the wild part is, if someone's got the time, they could whip up their own module and sneak it up their car.

 ### First things first
 I had this idea to amp up my car with a combination of traction and stability control, useful for some specific off-road situations.
 So, first things first, I set out to get a copy of the workshop manual for the car - which contains detailed wiring diagrams of all components.
 Reading through the pages, I clocked that the feature I was gunning for was controlled by the **Electronic Brake Control Module (EBCM)**.